Creating Lists for Email Sends

 1. To create your list, click Campaigns and then Lists.

-3. Fill in each field with as accurate a set a information as possible.
+3. Fill in each field with as accurate a set of information as possible.

 Code: This is the unique identifier for your list.
 We recommend that once you create your list you do not alter this code in any way.